popreldrich0000/dashtoon_assignment_generativeAI/Preprocessing/README.md

 ..<br>

-small_cropped_images - after processing some very small dimension images will be here these are to be ignored (inititally this will be empty)
+small_cropped_images - after processing some very small dimension images will be here, these are to be ignored (inititally this will be empty)

-white_images - images with more than 50% white space will be here ( initially empty)
+white_images - images with more than 50% white space will be here  these are to be ignored( initially empty)

+If the images data is small we can furthur manually go through images in small_cropped_images and white_images folder and find the few useful ones